-5 Essential Questions for Every Writer
+Questions About Writing: 5 Essential Questions To Focus Your Writing Mindset

 I think it's great to make money at writing.
 I think it's important to get paid for your work.

-However, the question, “How do I make a living writing?” is the wrong question.
+However, the question, “How do I make a living writing?” is the wrong question (and type of question) to ask yourself.

-Instead, how do you CHANGE people with your writing?
+Instead, ask yourself how you CHANGE people with your writing.
+How can you change people with your stories?

-Because if you can offer transformation people will pay whatever you ask.
+Because if you can inspire transformation in readers, they will pay whatever you ask for your book.

-The Third Essential Question: What can you write that no one else can?
+3. What can you write that no one else can?

-Because if you can write something unique, something different from anything else in the market, something that people also like, your fans will buy everything and anything you ask.
+If you can write something unique, something different from anything else in the market, something that people also like, your fans will buy everything and anything you ask.

+While there are no original stories, it's always important for writers to put their own creative twist on stories that have already been done—and that have proven their impact on readers.

+If you're interviewing a writer, this could be a cool question to ask: “What have you written that no other writer could write?”

+What makes your writing unique?
+Why can nobody else write this book?

+It's also an important question to ask yourself before you write your own book.

-The Fourth Essential Question: How do you connect your emotions to your story?
+4. How do you connect your emotions to your story?

 “No tears in the writer, no tears in the reader,” said Robert Frost.